TobasFlightControl/tobas/README.md

 ### RC Input Calibration

 Make sure RC receiver is connected to FC properly and it can communicate with a transmitter.\
-Execute the following in FC:
+Execute the following on FC:

 ```bash
 $ ~/catkin_ws/devel/lib/tobas_real/rcin_calibration